-- (1) On September 9, 2019, the Group entered into a strategic partnership with Grünenthal, to develop and commercialize its allogeneic product candidate MPC-06-ID for the treatment of chronic low back pain due to degenerative disc disease.
-Under the partnership, Grünenthal will have exclusive commercialization rights to MPC-06-ID for Europe and Latin America.
-The contractual terms of the agreement pertaining to the receipt of funds that became payable on signing, were binding and therefore the Group recognized a receivable of \$15.0 million at September 30, 2019.
-On October 1, 2019 the net proceeds of \$15.0 million were received and recognized in cash and cash equivalents. - (2) The Group's research and development activities are not eligible for the refundable tax offset, under an Australian Government tax incentive as a result of the Group earning revenues in excess of A\$20.0 million.
-For the three months ended September 30, 2019, the Group has recognized \$Nil income.
-The \$1.5 million recognized as a receivable at June 30, 2019, related to the July 1, 2017 to June 30, 2018 financial period, and was received in July 2019.
+(1) The Group's research and development activities are not eligible for the refundable tax offset, under an Australian Government tax incentive as a result of the Group earning revenues in excess of A\$20.0 million.
+For the six months ended December 31, 2019, the Group has recognized \$Nil income from research and development tax incentives.
+The \$1.5 million recognized as a receivable at June 30, 2019, related to revenue from research and development tax incentives for the July 1, 2017 to June 30, 2018 financial period, and was received in July 2019.